zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 include_recipe 'myapp::database'
 ```

-## 6. Bump the version
+## 6. Increment the cookbook's version

 We're done writing our configuration code for the database portion of our app.
 Before we can upload our updated cookbook, we need to increment its version.
 Otherwise, the upload process won't detect that any changes were made.
-Plus, it's good to
+Plus, it's best to ensure that every node receives the identical copy of a given cookbook version.
+Otherwise, two nodes might appear to be running the same cookbook version, but behave differently &ndash; and it would be difficult to track down why!

+Most Chef cookbooks follow the [semantic versioning](http://semver.org) scheme.
+Our cookbook is compatible with the previous version &ndash; we simply added functionality &ndash; so we'll bump the middle number.

+Modify the `version` field in <code class="file-path">metadata.rb</code> from '0.1.0' to '0.2.0', like this.

 ```bash
 # ~/chef-repo/cookbooks/myapp/metadata.rb